codemotozu/GithubActionsDockerAzure/README.md

 maybe i can solve the problem implementing a local database like hive

 sometime when i speak spanish dosent think is spanish

+improve the mic similar to google traductor mic does